dominhhieu1019/EARIN-Introduction_to_Artificial_Intelligence/README.md

-# EARIN-Introduction to Artificial Intelligence
+# EARIN - Introduction to Artificial Intelligence

 ## Project 1: Highway system
 Prepare an algorithm that optimizes the network of highways between cities from a given set – assuming that city coordinates are given.
 Your solution should minimize the following objective function: 𝑓(𝑥) = 𝑤<sub>1</sub>𝑡(𝑥) + 𝑤<sub>2</sub>𝑑(𝑥), where 𝑡(𝑥)- total length of highways, 𝑑(𝑥) - average length of path between two cities, and 𝑤<sub>1</sub> and 𝑤<sub>2</sub> are user provided parameters provided.